kamranahmedse/developer-roadmap/src/data/best-practices/code-review/content/adhere-guidelines.md

-## Coding Standards and Best Practices
+# Coding Standards and Best Practices

-One of the essential aspects of a successful code review process is ensuring that the code adheres to the project's coding standards and best practices.
-This can have a lasting impact on the quality, maintainability, and performance of the software.
-Here are some reasons why this is important:
+Double-checking that the code adheres to the project's coding standards and best practices is essential to maintain consistency, readability, and maintainability of the codebase.
+It ensures that individual developer preferences do not negatively impact the overall quality of the project.
+As you conduct a code review, it's crucial to verify that the submitted code follows the agreed-upon guidelines in terms of style, architecture, and design patterns.
+Here are some tips to help you ensure adherence to coding standards and best practices during a code review:

+- Familiarize yourself with the project's coding guidelines and best practices before starting the review.
+- Use a linter or code analysis tool that automatically checks the code for style, syntax, and other standards-related issues.
+- Assess the code's modularity, adherence to the Single Responsibility Principle, and the separation of concerns.
+- Verify that the code follows the project's naming conventions for variables, functions, classes, and other elements.
-- **Readability**: Consistent coding style and format make the code more readable and accessible.
-It is easier for both the code author and reviewers to understand and catch issues in the code.
+- Ensure that the code has appropriate and consistent comments and documentation, so it's easy to understand and maintain.

-- **Maintainability**: Following coding standards means that the code is more likely to be written in a modular and reusable manner.
-This increases maintainability, reduces technical debt, and ensures that future updates and refactors are more manageable.
+- Look out for code redundancy and possible performance bottlenecks.
+- Compare the code to similar implementations in the project to determine if it aligns with established conventions and patterns.
+- Confirm that unit tests and integration tests are in place and cover the critical functionality of the code.
+- In case of any doubts or uncertainties, consult with other team members or the project's lead developer for clarification.

-- **Collaboration**: Adhering to a common set of coding standards and best practices helps teammates understand each other's code more easily.
-It also reduces the time spent on resolving conflicts when merging code changes.
+Remember, adhering to coding standards and best practices promotes code quality and makes it easier for the entire team to collaborate effectively on the project.

-- **Reducing bugs**: By following established best practices, the code is more likely to be correct and robust, resulting in fewer errors and improved software stability.

-- **Education**: Reviewing the adherence to best practices can serve as a learning experience for the code author, identifying areas for improvement and providing guidance in the form of actionable feedback.

-When reviewing code, it is imperative that you double-check the code for adherence to these rules and provide feedback.
-Keep in mind that codifying and automating these checks, for example, using linters and static analysis tools, can significantly aid in the review process and help maintain a high-quality codebase.
-Always strive to improve and evolve the project's coding standards to keep up with industry-wide best practices and enhance your team's efficiency.